nxhduong/pH_calc/README.md

             0.1,
             &mut [2.12, 7.21, 12.67]
         )
-    ], 14.0, 2)
+    ], &SolProperties::water())
 // Should output: ~1.62
 ```
 For amphoteric species, treat them as separate acids and bases.
-## TODOs
+## To-Do's
-- Include activity of ions and volume in calculation
+- Include activity of ions and volume in calculations
-- Include automatic detection of amphoteric species.
+- Include automatic detection of amphoteric species
-## Contribution
-All contributions are welcomed.
+- Python bindings so that this library can be used in Python
+- GUI app.
 ## License
 Please see `LICENSE` for more information.
+## Contributing to this project
+All contributions are welcomed.
 ## Contact
 - My GitHub: [github.com/nxhduong](https://github.com/nxhduong)
 - My email: duong70g@gmail.com.